hummel22/hass/services/hass_helper/README.md

 # HASS Helper Service

-This service provides a small FastAPI application that connects to a Home Assistant instance, collects entity and device metadata filtered by configured integrations, and stores the results locally as JSON files.
-A lightweight web UI is bundled to manage integrations, blacklists, and whitelists, and to trigger ingestion runs.
+This service provides a small FastAPI application that connects to a Home Assistant instance, collects entity and device metadata filtered by configured domains, and stores the results locally as JSON files.
+A lightweight web UI is bundled to manage domains, blacklists, and whitelists, and to trigger ingestion runs.

 ## Configuration